GussyH/hass-telebot/README.md

 /roll
 /states
-/menu (brings up a custom keyboard of the other commands) /alarm (brings up a custom keyboard of alarm controls) /alarmhome
+/menu (brings up a custom keyboard of the other commands) /refreshservices (refreshes the list of domains/services from HASS) /domains (lists the current HASS domains) /browsedomains (presents the domains as a custom keyboard - start of dynamic browsing) /alarm (brings up a custom keyboard of alarm controls) /alarmhome
 /alarmaway